panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ## 2. Enabling ES modules in Node.js

-There are 3 ways to configure Node.js to use ECMAScript modules format:
+There are 3 ways to configure Node.js to use [ECMAScript modules](https://nodejs.org/docs/latest/api/esm.html#esm_modules_ecmascript_modules) format:

 1. The module's file has the extension `.mjs`
-2. The nearest parent folder of the module has `{ type: "module" }` in `package.json`
+2. The nearest parent folder of the module has `{ "type": "module" }` in `package.json`
 3. The module's code is passed as a string using `--eval="<module-code>"` argument or from `STDIN` using the argument `--input-type=commonjs`.

 The detail into the first (`.mjs` extension) and second (`{ type: "module" }` in `package.json`) ways.